hai-vr/documentation/docs/changelogs/prefabulous.md

 title: Prefabulous
 ---

+## 2.1.0 (Planned)

+### Generate Twist Bones

+- Modify the behaviour of *Generate Twist Bones* on VRChat projects:
+  - If VRChat 3.7.0 or above is installed in the project, we will generate a *VRC Aim Constraint* component instead of a Unity *Aim Constraint*.

+### ☀️ New component: Convert back to Unity Constraints

+A new component, [Convert back to Unity Constraints](/docs/products/prefabulous/universal/convert-back-to-unity-constraints), has been added to Prefabulous Universal.

+It converts VRC Constraint components back to native Unity Constraints, to the extent applicable.

+- VRC-specific features (local axis, freeze to world) are not supported.
+- The VRChat SDK assemblies and DLLs do not need to be installed in the project, as long as the types exist, so they could be mere stubs.

 ## 2.1.0-beta.2

 ### ☀️ New component: Convert back to Unity Constraints

 A new component, [Convert back to Unity Constraints](/docs/products/prefabulous/universal/convert-back-to-unity-constraints), has been added to Prefabulous Universal.

-Convert back to Unity Constraints converts VRC Constraint components to native Unity Constraints, to the extent applicable.
+It converts VRC Constraint components back to native Unity Constraints, to the extent applicable.

 - VRC-specific features (local axis, freeze to world) are not supported.
 - The VRChat SDK assemblies and DLLs do not need to be installed in the project, as long as the types exist, so they could be mere stubs.